 The Radiation Safety Committee (RSC) has the responsibility of establishing a Radiation Safety Program that ensures the safe use, management, storage and disposal of radioactive material in areas under the control of the University of Puerto Rico Medical Sciences Campus (UPR, MSC).
-This includes the Dr. Guillermo Arbona Building (Main Campus at the Medical Center), Nuclear Medicine Laboratory at Dr. Isaac González Martínez Hospital, the UPR Hospital of Carolina Dr. Federico Trilla, the Institute of Neurobiology at San Juan and the Radiation Protection Office at the Cancer Comprehensive Center.
+This includes the Dr. Guillermo Arbona Building (Main Campus at the Medical Center), Nuclear Medicine Laboratory at Dr. Isaac González Martínez Hospital and the Radiation Protection Office at the Cancer Comprehensive Center.
 The RSC must ensure compliance with Federal regulations, including those of the U.S. Nuclear Regulatory Commission (NRC) as well as safeguard the environment.